davefx/dfx-woo-role-changer/readme.txt

 = Setting Up Role Assignments =

-* Go to WooCommerce > Settings > Role Changer.

-* Select a product from your catalog.
+* Edit a product from your catalog.

-* Choose the role to assign when the product is purchased.
+* Choose the role (or several roles *PREMIUM*) to assign when the product is purchased.

-* (Optional) Configure advanced settings to fine-tune role assignments.
+* *Premium*: Define a role validity period in days after the purchase.

+* In WooCommerce > Settings > Role Changer you can configure advanced settings to fine-tune role assignments, such as defining if the new role must be added to the user, or if the new role should just replace the previous one.

 * Save changes.

 == Premium Features ==

+= Define Role Validity Periods =

+The premium version allows defining a role validity period in days after the purchase.
+The role granted in the purchase will be automatically removed after that period.

 = Manages roles following the lifecycle of subscription products =